NShan9297/PyBer_Analysis/README.md

 ![Fig7](https://user-images.githubusercontent.com/99927324/164956612-04d20a0f-f0a6-4c05-977b-f4822fc7fee8.png)

-Taking a deeper look, below we have a scatter plot showing the average fare amount and the number of rides by the city type:
+Taking a deeper look, below we have a scatter plot showing the average fare amount and the number of rides by the city type Here, we see that the Rural city types have the highest fares on average and the lowest ride rates of the 3 city types

 ![Fig1](https://user-images.githubusercontent.com/99927324/164956666-d16547e6-9bd0-4d24-9ea1-93f7e18def8d.png)

-Here, we see that the Rural city types have the highest fares on average coupled with the lowest ride rates of the 3 city types.

 ## **Summary** ##